ABOUT THE VALLEY JAZZ COOPERATIVE

 The Valley Jazz Cooperative is an educational initiative of MSW Ministries.
 Led by Russell Schmidt, the VJC offers encouraging, respectful, values-based instruction to committed, passionate, creative young people.
 VJC instruction often focuses on developing two elements of longstanding importance to Music Serving the Word: educational outreach and improvised arts.

-Our overarching, dual goal for VJC students is that they develop their artistic talents in ways that are tangible and meaningful, then go back into their own communities (churches, schools, arts festivals, etc.) to share their gifts with others.
-We hope to have Valley Jazz Cooperative ensembles back meeting together, live and in-person, in the latter half of 2021.
+As we resume in late 2021 at Ravenscroft, with a unified VJC program all together in one venue, the overarching goal for our students remains the same as ever: We hope they will develop their artistic talents here in ways that are tangible and meaningful, then go back into their own communities (churches, schools, arts festivals, etc.) to share their creative gifts with others.

 • VJC Scholarship Program – The VJC Scholarship Program is awarded annually to a trio of outstanding high school seniors, in support of their post-secondary education.
 Scholarship recipients are talented young musicians, with emphasis given to individuals who have made meaningful contributions to their communities through service to others.

 • Service – The Valley Jazz Cooperative is always interested in exploring and developing collaborative projects with others as a means of enriching the lives of those in our own communities, whether it be through a benefit concert, educational event, coordinated school service project, or other venture.